 13. Our perception of the world is connected:

-1. with the culture we belong to
+1. with the culture to which we belong

 2. with practice